Skip to content

 windows 11 settings button

-Users can find Windows Settings by typing "Settings" into the taskbar's search box.
-Selecting the "Settings" app from the search results will open the application, allowing users to adjust system preferences.
-This method provides a quick way to access Windows Settings without navigating through the Start menu.
+Typing "Settings" into the taskbar's search box uncovers Windows Settings quickly.
+Selecting the "Settings" app from the search results opens the application, allowing you to adjust system preferences.
+This offers a rapid path to Windows Settings without navigating through the Start menu.

 Your Windows Settings pane should look similar to the image below.
 In Windows Settings, click Apps, and select Default Apps on the right pane of your screen.